cfsimplicity/spreadsheet-cfml/README.md

 # Spreadsheet library for Lucee

-Adapted from the https://github.com/teamcfadvance/cfspreadsheet-railo extension, this is a standalone library for reading, creating and formatting spreadsheets in [Lucee Server](http://lucee.org/) which does not require installation into each web context.
+Originally adapted from the https://github.com/teamcfadvance/cfspreadsheet-railo extension, this is a standalone library for reading, creating and formatting spreadsheets in [Lucee Server](http://lucee.org/) which does not require installation as an extension.

 ## Rationale

-I was dissatisfied with the official Railo (now Lucee) spreadsheet extension for two main reasons:

-1. It was designed for an older version of Railo (Lucee) and (at the time of writing) installation as an extension fails in the current version.
-2. It can be installed manually, but this is cumbersome and needs doing in each web context followed by a server restart.

-## Benefits over the official extension
+Unlike Adobe ColdFusion, Lucee doesn't support spreadsheet functionality out of the box.
+Extensions exist for both [Lucee 4.5](https://github.com/Leftbower/cfspreadsheet-lucee) and [Lucee 5](https://github.com/Leftbower/cfspreadsheet-lucee-5), but I decided to create a standalone library which doesn't depend on customisation of the engine.

+## Library vs Extension benefits

-- No installation/restart required, either at the server or individual web context level.
+- No installation required, either at the server or individual web context level.
 - Invoking the library doesn't create a workbook instance (a.k.a. *Spreadsheet Object*), meaning:
  - a blank workbook isn't created unnecessarily when reading an existing spreadsheet
  - the library can be stored as a singleton in application scope
- - the functions work more like those in ACF: you pass in an existing workbook explicitly as the first argument.
 - `read()` method offers all the features of the `<cfspreadsheet action="read">` tag in script in addition to the basic options of `SpreadsheetRead()`.
 - Offers a number of additional functions and options (see below)
-- Uses a newer version of the java POI library (3.15).
 - Fixes various outstanding bugs/omissions.
 - No dependency on Lucee within the included jar files.
 - Written entirely in CFML script.